mahyarnajibi/SNIPER/README.md

 <img src="http://legacydirs.umiacs.umd.edu/~najibi/github_readme_files/sniper_detections.jpg" width="700px"/>
 </p>

-For running the demo, you need to download the provided SNIPER model.
-The following script downloads the SNIPER model and extracts it into the default location:
+For running the demo, you need to download the provided SNIPER models.
+The following script downloads SNIPER models and extracts them into the default location:
 ```
 bash download_sniper_detector.sh
 ```
-After downloading the model, the following command would run the SNIPER detector with the default configs on the provided sample image:
+After downloading the model, the following command would run the SNIPER detector trained on the COCO dataset with the default configs on the provided sample image:
 ```
 python demo.py
 ```